This page explains how you can find help from a solicitor. It tells you about when you might get help to pay for this.

 Legal aid is available for certain areas of law, such as:

-Since 2013 you can no longer get help with most debt, family, housing, benefits and employment issues.
-You might be able to get legal aid if your case is an exception, like if you are facing homelessness as a result of a debt or housing problem.
+You might be able to get legal aid if your case is an exception, like if you are facing homelessness because of a debt or housing problem.

 Not all solicitors can do legal aid work.
-You will need to find out which firm of solicitors or other organisation does this work in your area.
+You will need to find out which solicitors or organisations do this work in your area.
 In some areas, Citizens Advice Bureaux or Law Centres do work under legal aid.

 Some insurance policies cover legal advice.
-Check your home and car insurance policies to see whether your insurance company may have to pay towards legal advice.
-If you have an insurance policy, take it along when you visit the solicitor.
+Check your home and car insurance policies to see whether your insurance company may to pay for legal advice.
+You can take your insurance policy to a solicitor to see if you don’t have to pay.

-The type of legal advice you can get under the insurance policy may be wider than the scope of the insurance.
+Your insurance policy might help you get legal advice for other things.
 For example, your car insurance policy might cover the cost of legal advice if you have a problem at work.

 Even if you have a no win, no fee agreement, you might still have to pay costs if you lose.
 Your solicitor should explain this before they start working for you.